-Storage & Industrial Water adjusted earnings of \$5 million and \$8 million in the fourth quarter and full year of 2020 were comparable to the same periods in 2019.
+Storage & Industrial Water adjusted earnings of \$15 million in the full year of 2020 were comparable to 2019.

 ENERGY INFRASTRUCTURE RECENT DEVELOPMENTS

 Chile Solar Generation Facility

 In the fourth quarter of 2019, Canadian Utilities entered into a partnership with Impulso Capital, a Chilean developer, to build and operate the El Resplandor solar project.
 This project, located in Cabrero, Chile, will provide solar energy to the Chilean electricity grid.
 Construction on the first 3-MW of solar generation capacity was completed at the end of the second quarter of 2020 with the next 6-MW expected to be complete in 2021.
 The total investment for the 9-MW project is approximately \$13 million.